The Commercial Vehicle Safety Alliance (CVSA) announced its plans to conduct its annual spring International Roadcheck in North America from May 4-6.

 International Roadcheck is a 72-hour high-volume inspection and enforcement initiative conducted throughout the United States, Canada, and Mexico.

 During the three days, CVSA-certified inspectors look for vehicle violations that fall outside the guidelines established by the North American Standard Out-of-Service Criteria.

 These events typically have an impact on the freight market.
-When combined with already high-volume conditions, we could see some substantial capacity and rate fluctuations.
+When combined with already volume-intensive conditions, we could see substantial capacity constraints and rate fluctuations.

 What the International Roadcheck Means for You

 During the days of, preceding, and after the CVSA’s yearly inspections, capacity tightens.
 According to an article published by FreightWaves, “An average of 17 commercial vehicles per minute are inspected throughout North America during the 72-hour period.”

 That translates to service interruptions and can cause rate hikes for carriers because of their lost productivity during inspections.

 Additionally, many commercial operators choose not to drive during an inspection.
 Compounded with the drivers and trucks forced off the road, this can significantly impact capacity.

 One of Zipline’s mid-sized East Coast and Midwest-based carrier partners reported that the last year between 30-40 percent of their owner-operators were not in-service during an inspection period.